synfonaut/Open-Directory/README.md

 * collab with bsvdevs and put 'em on chain
 * create good examples (bsvdevs, onchain games, onchain art)

+### questions for chat
+* how much is too much to put in aggregate?
+* possible to make app protocol generic by using json schema protocol?
+* use vanity addresses for protocols?
+1opendir... helps with UX, downside is people might assume it's safe without actually checking

 ## FUTURE

-* possible to make app protocol generic by using json schema protocol?
 * Use AIP to sign data by author
 * Let a user control a category controlled by their AIP
 * Plug into bit:// for bitdb so we don't have to hardcode it
 * Bottle bookmarklet for easily saving to a category
-* use vanity addresses for protocols?
-1opendir... helps with UX, downside is people might assume it's safe without actually checking
 * how to do ownership? want collaboration but maybe need some kind of approval system. don't like my resource?
 1-click fork
 * need protocol processor that knows how to process on-chain, let bitcom protocol reference on-chain javascript to run to process OP_RETURN
 * offline/client-side caching